sohiniroybrandeis/disaster-inventory/README.md

 ### Running Code

-After cloning the github repository, all requirements can be installed by running pip install -r requirements.txt.
+After cloning the github repository, all requirements can be installed by running:

+`pip install -r requirements.txt.`

 Make sure to be in the same directory as the requirements file.
 Retrieval can be done by running retrieval.py, and evaluation can be done by running evaluation.py.